 What happens if a driver fails to read their instruments?
 They can run out of gas or overheat the engine.
 Ignore your analytics and prepare to fail in reaching your sales goals.

 The important data collected, collated and configured into helpful reports advises you as to the performance of content.
-Take advantage of discovering what content is driving engagement that, in turn, drives up sales and revenue.
+Take advantage of discovering what types of content are driving engagement that, in turn, drives revenue and sales.

 5. Consult A Professional

 Any traveler interested in getting the most out of their journey will consult a travel professional.
-Consulting with the right marketing team should top the list of a company's marketing plan.
+Consulting with the right sales and marketing teams should top the list of a company's marketing plan.